sclu1034/Dota2Stats/README.md

 This a skin for Rainmeter that displays your Dota 2 statistics.

+This skin uses the data obtained through Dota2Stats at Go to http://stats.dota2.be/.

 ##Installation

 Unzip the contents of the zip file into your C:/Users/YOUR_USER_NAME/Documents/Rainmeter/Skins directory.